Armenian Economic Association

 With the creation of global financial networks, banking systems of most countries have become increasingly inter-linked.
 At the same

-time, changes in equity prices, interest rates, commodity prices and currencies, i.e. market risk, began to play an increasingly
+time, changes in equity prices, interest rates, commodity prices and currencies, i.e. market risk, began to play an increasingly important

-of properly measuring and managing risk and, in particular, market risk.
+measuring and managing risk and, in particular, market risk.